 How do I make an appeal?

-That the sanction imposed was disproportionate.
+that the sanction or outcome imposed was disproportionate.

 What will the University do with my appeal?